a-kouch/Certificates-and-Completed-Courses/README.md

-# 📜 Certificates - Data Science & Analytics
+# 📜 Certificates - Data Analytics, Data Science & Data Engineering

 Welcome!
-This repository contains certificates I've earned through self-directed learning in data science, analytics, engineering and related technologies.
+This repository contains certificates I've earned through self-directed learning in data science, analytics, engineering and other technologies.
 The courses were completed across platforms such as **DataCamp**, **Coursera**, and **Codecademy**, as part of my ongoing commitment to continuous professional development and upskilling in the data field.

 ## 🎯 Focus Areas